 Not really a tutorial but a pattern.
 My friends found this helpful when decorating glass Christmas ornaments of different sizes with polymer sheets.
 Just choose the pattern size that fits your ornament diameter and cut out that paper pattern.
 Lay it on a (fairly thin) sheet of polymer and cut that out the same way.
 Fold around your ornament, smooth it out, then decorate.
 Here’s my pattern PDF to download:

-My polymer-clayer friends and I had a LOT of fun making these tiny houses together last December.
-Whenever we get together there’s lots of food and laughter- just how it should be!
+My friends and I have a LOT of fun making these tiny houses together every year.
 Since we put so much work into our tiny treasures, it made sense to create them in polymer clay to enjoy year after year.

 I cut out, decorated, and cured my clay house pieces on a flat ceramic tile.
 Then I assembled the pieces using poly-paste and more clay (and tiny little clay candies) and cured it again.
 I left the bottom open so I could insert a battery-operated tea light inside- and it was pretty cute.
 Here’s the patterns to download: